-Cost Formula: The cost of the Candidate's Statement is based on a quarter page for 200-word statements or half page for 250-word statements.
+Cost Formula: The cost of the Candidate's Statement is based on a quarter page for 200-word statements

-- For a 200-word statement printed in the county Voter Information Guide and posted online, the fee is \$320, plus \$.03 per voter in the district for printing and mailing the voter guide. - For a 250-word statement printed in the county Voter Information Guide and posted online, the fee is \$320, plus \$.03 per voter in the district for printing and mailing the voter guide. - Candidates who do not submit their statement in a readable electronic format will pay \$100 extra. - The optional Spanish statement will be \$150 extra.
+- For a 200-word statement printed in the county Voter Information Guide and posted online, the fee is \$320, plus \$.03 per voter in the district for printing and mailing the voter guide. - Candidates who do not submit their statement in a readable electronic format will pay \$100 extra. - The optional Spanish statement will be \$150 extra.

-Registration figures are based on the Feb 27, 2024 registration report.
+Registration figures are based on the Feb 2025 registration report.
 If candidates are authorized by the jurisdiction to submit statements containing 400 words, the cost will be double.

 Estimated costs!
-The costs listed on pages 58 to 64 are estimates only.
-Per Elections Code 13307(d), the Elections Department will compute the actual costs for printing, handling, mailing, translating (if applicable) and distributing each Candidate's Statement by December 5, 2024.
+The costs listed on page 44 are estimates only.
+Per Elections Code 13307(d), the Elections Department will compute the actual costs for printing, handling, mailing, translating (if applicable) and distributing each Candidate's Statement by December 5, 2025.
 Each candidate will receive an invoice for the balance due or a refund of the overpayment.